paul0noah/cpp-pybind-mex-starter/README.md

 🔺 Matlab

-See example file `BUILD_MEX.sh` on how to compile matlab mex wrapper. ⚠️ Do not simply run the `.sh` file as you need to adjust the variables `Matlab_MEX_EXTENSION` and `Matlab_ROOT_DIR` depending on your system.
+You can build the matlab mex files as follows:
 ```
-#!/bin/bash
 mkdir build
 cd build
-cmake .. -DBUILD_MEX_FILE=True -DMatlab_MEX_EXTENSION="mexmaca64" -DMatlab_ROOT_DIR=/Applications/MATLAB_R2022b_beta.app/
+cmake .. -DBUILD_MEX_FILE=True
 make -j 4 cpppymex_myfunc0 cpppymex_myfunc1
 ```

-You can find the generate mex file in `/build/mex/` directory in your project (just copy this file into your matlab project and you can call it as shown above).
+You can find the generated mex file in `/build/mex/` directory in your project (just copy this file into your matlab project and you can call it as shown above).

 📝 Note when building mex-wrappers on macOS you might need to provide `-DMatlab_MEX_EXTENSION="mexmac64` and `-DMatlab_ROOT_DIR=path/to/your/matlab/install` to your cmake command so that it looks e.g. like